Remembrance Day. Lest we forget. Let us not forget.

 When the poet boy was sixteen, he lied about his age and ran off to war.
 It was a war he was too young to understand.
 Or know why he was fighting.
 When the guns were silenced and the victors and the vanquished carried off their dead and wounded, the poet boy was gone.
 In his stead, there stood a man.
 An angry man.
 A wounded man.
 The man who would become my father.

 I spent my lifetime looking for the words that would make the poet boy appear, but time ran out when my father’s heart gave up its fierce beat to the silence of eternity.
 It was a massive coronary.
 My mother said he was angry when the pain hit him.
 Angry, but unafraid.
 She wasn’t allowed to call an ambulance.
 She wasn’t allowed to call a neighbor.
-He drove himself to the hospital and she sat helplessly beside him.
+He drove himself to the hospital as she sat helplessly beside him in the passenger seat.
 As he crossed the threshold of the emergency room, he collapsed, never to awaken again.
 In his death, he was lost forever, leaving behind my anger for which I had no words.

 On Remembrance Day, ten years after his death, I went in search of my father at the foot of the memorial to an unnamed soldier that stands in the middle of a city park.
 A trumpet played “Taps”.
 I stood at the edge of the crowd and fingered the felt of the bright red poppy I held between my thumb and fingers.
 It was a blustery day.
 A weak November sunshine peaked out from behind sullen grey clouds.
 Bundled up against the cold, the crowd, young and old, silently approached the monument and placed their poppies on a ledge beneath the soldier’s feet.